ansys/pyansys-dev-guide/doc/source/coding-style/formatting-tools.rst

 For ``PyAnsys``, code coverage is done using `pytest-cov`_, a `pytest`_ plugin that triggers the code coverage analysis once your test suite has executed.

-Considering the layout presented in :ref:`Required Files`, the following configuration for code coverage is the minimum one required for a ``PyAnsys``
+Considering the layout presented in :ref:`Required files`, the following configuration for code coverage is the minimum one required for a ``PyAnsys``
 project: